-The Statement of Net Position and Governmental Funds Balance Sheet includes a column (titled "General Fund") that represents a balance sheet prepared using the modified accrual basis of accounting.
+The Statement of Net Position and Governmental Funds Balance Sheet includes a column (titled "Governmental Funds Total") that represents a balance sheet prepared using the modified accrual basis of accounting.
 This method measures cash and all other financial assets that can be readily converted to cash.
 The adjustments column converts those balances to a balance sheet that more closely reflects a private-sector business.
 Over time, increases or decreases in the District's net position will indicate financial health.

-The Statement of Activities and Governmental Funds Revenues, Expenditures and Changes in Fund Balances includes a column (titled "General Fund") that derives the change in fund balances resulting from current year revenues, expenditures, and other financing sources or uses.
+The Statement of Activities and Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances includes a column (titled "Governmental Funds Total") that derives the change in fund balances resulting from current year revenues, expenditures, and other financing sources or uses.
 These amounts are prepared using the modified accrual basis of accounting.
 The adjustments column converts those activities to full accrual, a basis that more closely represents the income statement of a private-sector business.

-The Notes to the Basic Financial Statements provide additional information that is essential to a full understanding of the information presented in the Statement of Net Position and Governmental Fund Balance Sheet and the Statement of Activities and Governmental Fund Revenues, Expenditures, and Changes in Fund Balance.
+The Notes to the Financial Statements provide additional information that is essential to a full understanding of the information presented in the Statement of Net Position and Governmental Funds Balance Sheet and the Statement of Activities and Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances.